nickebbitt/nickebbitt.github.io/_posts/2021-02-14-debugging-a-jaeger-memory-issue.md

 comments: true
 ---

-* Will be replaced with the ToC
-{:toc}

 At [Auto Trader UK](https://careers.autotrader.co.uk/) we use [Jaeger](https://www.jaegertracing.io/) as the distributed tracing component within our [Istio](https://istio.io/latest/docs/concepts/what-is-istio/) based service mesh to collect & visualise HTTP request traces for the services we run on our [GKE](https://cloud.google.com/kubernetes-engine) based delivery platform.

 We have around 400 (micro)services running in production and [distributed tracing](https://microservices.io/patterns/observability/distributed-tracing.html) provides a lot of value for us when debugging problems and understanding behaviour of requests across the system.

 As mentioned previously, we also operate Istio on the cluster which is the source of request traces.
 Every HTTP request to a service running on the cluster is ingressed via [ingress-nginx](https://github.com/kubernetes/ingress-nginx) and enters the service mesh at which point a trace for that request begins.
 A trace span is generated for every connection between the Istio side-car proxies (i.e. [Envoy proxies](https://istio.io/latest/docs/ops/deployment/architecture/#envoy)) deployed alongside every service that are intercepting and handling HTTP based traffic across the cluster.

-Jaeger consists of 4 main components:
+At a high level, Jaeger consists of 4 main components:

 * `agent` - listens for span sent over UDP, batches them and sends to the `collector`
 * `collector` - receives traces from `agents` and runs them through a processing pipeline.
 Ultimately the `collector` is responsible for storing traces in a backend data store, in our case [Elasticsearch](https://www.elastic.co/elasticsearch/)